kubowania/portfolio-website/readme.md

 ## Project timeline and technologies used

-Build a React websitin 24 hours to showcase the following:
+Build a React website in 24 hours to showcase the following:
 * My technical skill set
 * My web design skill set
 * My projects